mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 To select a **time range**, you need to click *EDIT RANGE*, then either pick one of the defaults (30 days, 7 days, 24 hours, 60 minutes), or use the date picker (or slider) to adapt the range.
 Click on *SAVE RANGE* to store the range, then apply the filter.

+## Search

 It’s possible to search within a project using the search field.
 Searches include strings, string IDs and comments.

 ![Search field](/assets/images/pontoon/search_filters/search_field.png)

 Note that searches take active filters into account, for example a search would be performed only on missing strings if that filter is selected.

+Like in search engines, by default Pontoon will display matches that contain all the search terms.
+For example, searching for `new tab` will match both `Open links in tabs instead of new windows` and `New Tab`.

+If you want to search for a perfect match, wrap the search terms in double quotes, e.g. `"new tab"`.
+If, on the other hand, you want to search for strings that contain double quotes, you can escape them with a backslash, e.g. `\"`.